 Hadjidakis shunned fame, he never did things the “accepted” way and was more often in the spotlight for his outspoken stance on anything and everything than his riveting music.
 He was a visionary.
 Deeply political, his contribution to Greek art and music is inestimable.
 He was often attacked by “socialist” press for revealing what’s behind politically guided culture.
 He led the national broadcaster’s Trito Programma into the 21st century and made ERA the experimental ground for fresh offerings, leaving the state-run broadcaster a legacy that has changed very little since his time.

-He brought music and culture to the people of rural Greece, setting the groundwork for one of the most popular summer music events taking place every year in Anogeia, Crete.
+He brought music and culture to the people of rural Greece, setting the groundwork for one of the most popular summer music events taking place every year in Anogeia, Crete – the “Yakinthia” dedicated to Agios Yakinthos – Greece’s St Valentines.
+He adored Crete, his father’s homeland.
 He published cultural magazine To Tetarto all about the politics of art and the art of politics.
 He formed independent label Sirius, which to this day – run by his son – works for (and not against) culture with serious efforts in music.
 The Orchestra of Colors (Orchestra ton Chromaton) is his brainchild, presenting works rarely performed.
-And his 1949 lecture on the rembetiko has remained a landmark in music history establishing its role as an independent genre.
+And his 1949 lecture on the rebetiko has remained a landmark in music history establishing its role as an independent genre.

 But Hadjidakis is not about the music alone… a music that makes us laugh and cry, a music that takes us back to truer times but also forward in the fluid footprints of our dreams.